 - Reverse Osmosis Ratings – Reverse osmosis systems are rated on their capacity of producing clean water.
 This capacity is measured in gallons per day or GPD.
 However, these ratings are done in laboratory conditions, which means that the contaminant levels and the water’s temperature were optimal.

-- The Influence Of Cold Water – When you install a reverse osmosis system, you will set it on a cold water line.
+- The Influence Of Cold Water – When you install a reverse osmosis water filter system, you will set it on a cold water line.
 The water’s temperature can lower the production rate by as much as 50% in the cold season when the water is really cold.

 - Contaminants Will Lower The Production – A high level of contaminants in your water source will determine a slower clean water production.
 Besides having to discard a lot of water because of the high contamination level, the filters will also become clogged faster, further slowing the production.

 Best reverse osmosis water filter systems usually have between 5 – 7 different stages of filtration.
 Each stage does a different thing, but the first 5 are similar no matter which model you choose.

 - Stage 1 – The first stage is all about rough particle removal.
 Larger particles, like those of rust, dust, or sediment are blocked from flowing further.